jtod/Sigma16/docs/src/userguide.md

 * EXP0 format takes no operands.
 The instruction format uses just one word (there is no second word with the e, f, g, h fields).
-The op field contains hex e, the ab field contains an 8 bit expanded operation code, and the d field is ignored (the assembler sets the d field to 0).
-Example: *rfi* is an instruction with no operands.
-  This allows rfi to be represented in one word without using up one of the limited and valuable opcodes avaiable for RRR instructions.
+The op field contains 14 (hex e), the d field is ignored (the assembler sets it to 0), and the ab field contains an 8 bit expanded operation code.
+Example: *rfi* is an instruction with no operands and with secondary opcode 0.
+Its representation is e000.
+The EXP0 format allows rfi to be represented in one word without using up one of the limited and valuable opcodes avaiable for RRR instructions.

 * The RREXP format takes two register operands, which are in the e and f fields of the second word.
 The d field of the first word and the g